Suha-AlHumaid/todos-list-Auths/README.md

  2- User Routers
    * Register api:
 Create new user with particuler role (email , passsword , role).
 Password hashed by bcrypt.
-   * Login api
+   * Login api: <br>
 Login user via compare email and password that enters by user with email and hashed password (by bcrypt).
 Also get exist token validation which finsh in 60 minuts.
-   * Delete user api.  only work for admin who has exist token.
+   * Delete user api.
+   <br> only work for admin who has exist token.
-Get all users router. only work for admin who has exist token.
+Get all users router.
+<br> only work for admin who has exist token.

  2- Tasks Routers